joyrexus/ldp/README.md

 LDP
 ===

-Misc docs, code, and data for the University of Chicago's [Langauge Development Project](https://ldp.uchicago.edu).
+Misc docs, code, and data for the University of Chicago's [Language Development Project](https://ldp.uchicago.edu).